“Don’t stretch yourself too much with a mortgage. Buy within your means.. it’s not worth the sleepless nights.”Sarah Beeny

 - Proximity to Business Centers

-Determining whether you should get a condo can depend on many things.
-Ultimately, there are benefits to both, so you need to make sure you make the right choice for you.
-In most markets, more homes sell each month than condos.
-This is because there are flat out more homes than condos for sale in any given area.
-Also, in most markets, this is a function of there being more demand for homes than condos.
+Determining which type of property you should look for can depend on many things.
+Ultimately, there are benefits to every type, so make the right choice for you.
+In most markets, more homes sell each month than condos/townhomes or multifamily because there are usually more available for sale in any given area.

 Some things to factor into your decision here are: